What is a Geographic Information Systems Technician?

 The states with the most job growth for Geographic Information Systems Technician are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Geographic Information Systems Technician ranges between $47,350 and $144,820.
+The typical yearly salary for Geographic Information Systems Technicians is somewhere between $47,350 and $144,820.

 Geographic Information Systems Technicians who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.

 How much do Geographic Information Systems Technicians make in different U.S. states?